himanshkr03/mod-1_AVAX/README.md

 ## Credits

-This project was created as a solution to a task provided by MetaCrafters, focusing on implementing and understanding secure smart contract fu
+This project was created as a solution to a task provided by MetaCrafters, focusing on implementing and understanding secure smart contract functions.